medic/cht-docs/content/en/contribute/medic/product-development-process/ux-research-repo/synthesizing-nuggets.md

     2. Facilitator applies filters to Nuggets under review
         1. Date (last synthesis workshop to current date)
         2. Focused group (Care or Allies)
-        3. Experience vector is Negative
         4. Not already associated to an insight
-    3. Export filtered Nuggets to CSV and copy and paste into stickies in Miro
+        5. Export filtered Nuggets to CSV
+    3. Make copy of latest the Miro board and import CSV as stickies
-    4. Product trio and stakeholders sort stickies into themes
+    4. Product trio and stakeholders discuss and sort stickies into existing or new themes
-        1. Review existing themes as necessary to avoid duplication
-    5. Discuss
-    6. Define problem statements per theme as insights
+    5. Define problem statements per theme as insights
-    7. Return to Baserow and add insights
+    6. Return to Baserow and add insights to corresponding nuggets
-    8. Associate Nuggets to Insights